DEFRA/software-development-standards/standards/quality_assurance_standards.md

 * **Soak** - can the service deal with high load for a prolonged period without memory leakage?
 * **Stress** - what is the service's breaking point, and how does it recover?

+## Reporting

+The minimum standards for agile test reporting are to:

+* ensure the team is aware of major testing risks, for example through daily stand ups
+* produce a test completion report before a major release.

+However, certain key metrics are recommended to get a picture of quality over time, such as:

+* list of any gaps in testing and associated risks
+* number of outstanding bugs by priority
+* RAG (red/amber/green) status against each test type in the test plan
+* unit test coverage % (via code coverage tools)
+* user interface (UI) test coverage % (for example, by % of screens with test coverage)
+* user satisfaction % (if already live)

 ## Risk management

 Share any risks that originate from QA activity with your product manager and ensure that you have sight of the team risk register.

 ## Unit and API testing

-Maintain visibility of the unit and API test approach, and test coverage.
+Maintain visibility of the unit and API test approach, and test coverage, such as via code quality metrics.

-## Usability
+As a team, adopt the testing pyramid: aim to find the most defects at the lowest levels (unit and API) and fewer defects at the levels where it's slower to test (automated and manual user interface tests).

+## User needs and usability

-Maintain sight of the team's user research - the recommendation is to be involved for [2 hours every 6 weeks](https://www.gov.uk/service-manual/user-research/how-user-research-improves-service-design).
+Ensure that all features map back to user needs by joining the team's user research and usability testing.
+The recommendation is to be involved for [2 hours every 6 weeks](https://www.gov.uk/service-manual/user-research/how-user-research-improves-service-design).

 [Test your service with users with disabilities](https://www.gov.uk/service-manual/user-research/running-research-sessions-with-people-with-disabilities).